msmanek/getting-a-gig-pm-edition/README.md

 ## Building Them

-Unlike software engineering, product management interviews tend to be more free form.
+Unlike software engineering, product management in general is more free form.
 Part of the reason why is because the role is much less technical and more "soft".
-This does not mean that product management interviews are easier, it just means that the skillset you need to develop is different.
-Product interviews can be broken down into the following categories:
+This does not mean that getting into product management is easier, it just means that the skillset you need to develop is different.
+Product interviews and skills can be broken down into the following categories:

 ### Behavioural Questions